jiahecui/SenAOReFoc/paper/paper.md

 (excl. tip/tilt) after each closed-loop iteration.
 5 tests were performed for each measurement.
 \label{fig:example3}](media/image4.png)

+# How to cite

+If you're using any modified version of this software for your work, please cite this paper.
+If you're performing remote focusing using the calibration procedure set out in this software, please also cite either [@Cui2021Biophotonics] or [Cui2021OpticsExpress].

 # Acknowledgements

-We acknowledge Karen Hampson for discussions during the course of this project, and Chao He and Matthew Wincott for testing the software under different operating systems.
-This work was supported by the European Research Council under projects 695140 and 812998.
+We thank Karen Hampson for fruitful discussions during the course of this project, and Chao He and Matthew Wincott for testing the software using different operating systems.
+This work was supported by European Research Council projects 695140 and 812998.

 # References